Entries linking to reassess

 Prefixed to a word beginning with e, re- is separated by a hyphen, as re-establish, re-estate, re-edify, etc. ; or else the second e has a dieresis over it: as, reëstablish, reëmbark, etc. The hyphen is also sometimes used to bring out emphatically the sense of repetition or iteration : as, sung and re-sung.
 The dieresis is not used over other vowels than e when re is prefixed : thus, reinforce, reunite, reabolish.
 [Century Dictionary, 1895]

 One job of the judge's assistant was to fix the amount of a fine or tax.
-Meaning "to estimate the value of property for the purpose of taxing it" is from 1809; transferred sense of "to judge the value of" (a person, idea, etc.) is from 1934.
+The meaning "to estimate the value of property for the purpose of taxing it" is from 1809; the transferred sense of "to judge the value of" (a person, idea, etc.) is from 1934.
 Related: Assessed; assessing.